inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave3/ObligatoriskOppgave3.md

 online.
 This have come with its own pros and cons.
 It tok some time for everyone to get used to the new situation, so the first week after the "campus-ban" wasn't the most productive.
 When everyone got in to the new situation we started to make the best of it.
 When people need help about something, they send someone in the team a message.
 And they often get the answer faster now then what they did before.
-We meetings are going fine for now, but it will be harder as longer this ban keeps on.
+Meetings are going fine for now, but it will be harder as longer this ban keeps on.
 I think the way we parted the roles and made us survived the transition in a good way.
 Every role has one main responsibility area.
 When you have to move closer to someone else's area and you meet a wall we are fast to help each other out.

+We have have some work to do on planing what specific elements of the project need, so every member of the group have what they need.
+In some cases the test require specific methods, that the tester often has to ask for.
+So if we start planing better when we get the idea, we think this could delete that obstacle.

+The group is more proactive now and uses the `Project Board` more to see what needs to be done.
+When they are finished with their task, and have some time leftover, they find something on the board like a `Bug` or something in the `Backlog`.
+They also communicate this to the team, so everyone in the team have an idea of what is going on at the same time.
+So we feel the communication in the team is getting better.

 #### Improvement points from retrospective
-*   Lorem
+*   Planing out the features more.
+*   Make it easier to go into someones domain.

 ### Prioritization in the future